Push subscriptions to CREODIAS EODATA catalogue

 You can create and manage your push subscriptions by sending HTTP requests.

-When sending such a HTTP request, always use:
+When sending HTTP requests described in this article, always use:

-• Type of request (usually GET, PATCH, DELETE)
+• Type of request (GET, POST, PATCH or DELETE)

 • Headers